yetanothermightytool/powershell/vbo/vbo-health-checker/README.md

 _(optional)_ The path and filename where the output gets written to.

  `Webcheck`
-_(optional)_ Check if the latest release is installed - https://www.veeam.com/kb4106
+_(optional)_ Check if the latest release is installed - https://www.veeam.com/kb4106 - Note: Some issues reported.

 `Clean`
 _(optional)_ Cleans log file entries  - To be used with the Days switch